Ocasio-Cortez refuses to endorse Bernie Sanders 2020 run

 "She’ll see what the field looks like," Corbin Trent, Ocasio-Cortez’s communications director, said in an interview with Politico.
 "She’s focused on 2018, [Bernie’s] focused on 2018.
 We’re all focused on 2018."

 For his part, the 77-year-old Sanders did not endorse Ocasio-Cortez's run against Crowley.
-And in August, former President Barack Obama, in turn, pointedly declined to endorse Ocasio-Cortez even after her stunning win, underscoring the challenges facing progressives campaigning to the left of the Democratic Party establishment in hopes of taking their views mainstream.
+And in August, former President Barack Obama, in turn, initially declined to endorse Ocasio-Cortez even after her stunning primary win, underscoring the challenges facing progressives campaigning to the left of the Democratic Party establishment in hopes of taking their views mainstream.
+(Obama endorsed her earlier this month.)

 Despite the back-and-forth snubs, Sanders and Ocasio-Cortez have nonetheless teamed up in the past several months to tout socialist and far-left candidates throughout the country during the midterm season, to varying degrees of success.